+Ensure that the right type of fuel is selected (check engine manual).
 When filling the tank, do not attempt to top off the tank.
-When the nozzle shuts off, the tank is full, and continuing to fill past the fuel fill shut-off will cause the system to spit fuel back.
+When the nozzle shuts off, the tank is full, and continuing to fill past the fuel fill shut-off will cause the system to spit back some fuel.

-Before fueling, carefully read the chapter on Fire Prevention in this manual!
+Before fuelling, carefully read the chapter on Fire Prevention in this manual!